 His predecessor was Konstantin von Neurath, a high-ranking Nazi who, in the two years of his tenure, had overseen the implementation of the Nuremberg laws, the dismantling of the free press, and the abolition of political parties and trade unions.
 He had also sent some 1,200 student protestors to concentration camps and executed nine of them.

 But Neurath, a man sentenced at the Nuremberg trials to 15 years in prison for war crimes, was too lenient for Adolf Hitler and the other Nazi leaders, which was why they were sending in Reinhard Heydrich.

 Their hope was that Heydrich would be able to crush the Czech resistance to German occupation and get Czech motor and arms production for the German war effort back on track.
 Heydrich had their full confidence — he had already been responsible for some of the greatest atrocities of World War II.

 He had organized Kristallnacht, the 1938 pogrom that destroyed the lives and livelihoods of thousands of Jewish citizens in Nazi Germany, and founded the SD, the security organization designed to crush resistance to Nazi rule.
-Hitler called him “the man with the iron heart.”
+Hitler called Reinhard Heydrich “the man with the iron heart.”